 If you miss a session, many of the webinars are archived.
 If the archive is not apparent on the website, feel free to contact ADA-Indiana so we can help.

-September 6, 1:00 - 1:30 p.m.
-ET ADA Radio Show: Food Allergies and the Rights of Individuals with Allergy-Related Disabilities under the ADA
+1:30 p.m.
+ET ADA Radio Show: Emerging Transportation Options and the ADA

 ADA Live!
 (WADA) is a free monthly show broadcast nationally on the Internet hosted by the Southeast ADA Center.

 Southeast ADA Center: Transportation is covered under the Americans with

 Disabilities Act (ADA) in Title II (public, state and local governments) and

 also Title III (private businesses).
 However, what about new and emerging

 transportation services?
 What about third party vendors, who are largely